Area360 logo

 Area overview

-On average Central Reading South has high deprivation and very high crime levels, with around 134 crimes per 1,000 residents per year.
+On average Central Reading South has moderate deprivation and very high crime levels, with around 134 crimes per 1,000 residents per year.
 Approximately 14.1% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Central Reading South is £64,564 per year.
 There are 2 schools in Central Reading South: 1 primary (0 Outstanding and 1 Good) and 1 secondary (1 Outstanding and 0 Good).
 Central Reading South is home to around 8,240 people, with a population density of about 9,166.8 per km2.

 Crime rate